VertebrateResequencing/wr/jobqueue/testdata/README.md

 `suspended`, clicks the Resume action, verifies a single-job resume websocket request, and writes a screenshot.

+## Websocket reconnect warnings

+`websocket-reconnect-warnings/` contains a browser fixture for manager disconnect/reconnect handling in the status page.
+It serves the real status page, injects a fake websocket that fails while preserving the same token on reconnect, asserts that repeated `WebSocket error: Unknown error` warnings do not accumulate while the manager is down, then delivers a current snapshot plus new completion activity and verifies that the lost-manager and websocket warnings are cleared.

 ## Local dependency and artifact locations

 Browser-test dependencies and artifacts must stay repo-local: